hackclub/site/README.md

 Most things on the homepage are cards, modular components that can easily be added and removed according to relevancy to Hack Clubbers.
 There are 3 main sections: connection, open-source, and IRL community.
 Most new cards will likely fall within the first two sections!

 First, you can create a new file under [components/index/cards]() with the name of your new event/project.
-Next add `import CardModel from './card-model'` and add whatever you want :) Finally, for all "call to actions", use a <Buttons> component which you can import with `import Buttons from './button'`.
-If it's the main CTA, use the primary prop to add a background color!
+Next add `import CardModel from './card-model'` and add whatever you want :) Finally, use a <Buttons> component (`import Buttons from './button'`) to highlight call-to-action buttons.
+If it's the main button, use the primary prop to add a background color!

 Your challenge: try and make the card as unique as possible, like a mini poster!
+Not sure where to start?
+Look at other cards on the page :)
 </details>

 <details>